nullivex/object-manage/README.md

 * path -- Path to be retrieved
 * value -- Value of the path retrieved
+** valid -- If a validation function was used this is the validity of that result (boolean)

 ```js
 var obj = new require('object-manage')()